-- 2.3.1 A typical cooling tower system consists of cooling tower, chiller condenser/ heat exchanger, water pump, chemical water treatment equipment, physical water treatment equipment, make-up water tank, bleed-off and drainage, pipework and fittings, metering devices, etc. Major components in the system is elaborated in the following sections.
+- 2.3.1 A typical cooling tower system consists of cooling tower, chiller condenser/ heat exchanger, water pump, chemical water treatment equipment, physical water treatment equipment, make-up water tank, bleed-off and drainage, pipework and fittings, metering devices, etc..
+It is recommended to integrate the water treatment system to Internet of Things (IoT) water treatment controller with cloud-based water treatment management software or central server based Central Control and Monitoring System (CCMS)/ Building Management System (BMS) of the building.
+Major components in the system are elaborated in the following sections.
 A typical schematic drawing is shown in Appendix 1A. - 2.3.2 Fresh water from the mains is commonly adopted by the cooling tower system. - 2.3.3 Water pump(s) is installed for circulating water between the cooling tower and the condenser.
 Equalising pipe should be provided for multiple cooling tower installation to prevent overflow of cooling tower water from water basins. - 2.3.4 Make-up water is required to compensate water losses due to evaporation, drift and bleed-off.
-Make-up water tank should be located at a level higher than the water inlet of cooling tower; otherwise, booster pump is required to provide sufficient static head for make-up water. - 2.3.5 Water treatment systems, whether chemical or physical, are essential for a cooling tower system.
+Make-up water tank should be located at a level higher than the water inlet of cooling tower; otherwise, booster pump is required to provide sufficient static head for make-up water. - 2.3.5 Water treatment systems, including but not limited to chemical and physical, are essential for a cooling tower system.
 They should be applied to tackle the problems of corrosion, scale and micro-organism growth, hence to enhance cooling tower water quality.
-Details should refer to the Code of Practice for Fresh Water Cooling Towers: Part 3 - Water Treatment Methods. - 2.3.6 Water meters should be installed to record the total water consumption and the bleed-off volume of cooling tower.
+Details should refer to the Code of Practice for Fresh Water Cooling Towers: Part 3 Water Treatment Methods. - 2.3.6 Water meters should be installed to record the total water consumption and the bleed-off volume of cooling tower.
 The make-up water consumption profile is a reasonable indicator to monitor any abnormal operational conditions of cooling tower. - 2.3.7 Energy meter should be installed to measure the energy consumption by the entire cooling tower system.
-This gives information to the system owner and property manager regarding the monthly cumulative energy consumption, which is used to compare the trend and identify any abnormal operation. - 2.3.8 Overflow pipe should be connected to the bleed-off water tank with a separate warning pipe being discharged into a conspicuous position. - 2.3.9 Isolation valves should be installed for system with multiple cooling towers to facilitate cleansing and disinfection of individual cooling tower. - 2.3.10 Provision of cleansing water point near cooling tower is recommended to facilitate cleaning of cooling tower.
+This gives information to the system owner and property manager regarding the monthly cumulative energy consumption, which is used to compare the trend and identify any abnormal operation. - 2.3.8 Overflow pipe should be connected to the bleed-off water tank with a separate warning pipe being discharged into a conspicuous position.